 When you no longer want your fridge (assuming you cannot sell or donate it) you can take it to the council tip.
 Or you can book a council bulky waste collection or hire a waste removal company.

 Check out our fridge disposal guide for detailed info on each option, including links to how much councils charge for collection of a fridge.
-It also cover what the average price is for fridge disposal if you use a licensed waste contractor.
-Or if you simply want it gone asap, go to our fridge recycling page now to find the cheapest available collector today.
+If you simply want it gone asap, go to our fridge recycling page now to find the cheapest available collector today.

 Clearing a whole property rather than just a few items is a much larger undertaking.
 For a stress-free house clearance, we strongly recommend you read our house clearance guide.
 This covers the pros and cons of doing it yourself and using a specialist as well as some tried and test ways to approach the challenge.
 And, if any of your furniture is in good condition, check out this furniture reuse and donation blog to save a few trips to the tip!